mrjlancaster/BirthCalculator/README.md

 # BirthCalculator
-Find out your birth year.
+Find out your birth year by just adding your age.